 - Trip Fee: This fee is a variable percentage of up to 25% of the Trip Price.
 Guests are shown the exact amount during checkout.
 It covers the costs of our 24/7 support, platform security and upgrades, and vendor fees.

 - Protection Fee: This is the cost of the protection plan you choose.
-Turo offers Premium, Basic, and Decline (Minimum) plans in the US, Canada, Germany, and the UK.
+Turo offers a Supreme plan in the US, and Premium, Basic, and Decline (Minimum) plans in the US, Canada, Germany, and the UK.
 Each costs a different amount.
 Commercial Hosts provide some vehicles in these regions and all vehicles in other countries where Turo is available.
 Turo does not provide nor manage protection for these vehicles.
 Commercial Hosts manage and price insurance costs for their vehicles.
 These costs are generally not charged through Turo.
 The vehicle listing should indicate if the host is charging for their own protection plan separately or if the cost is included in the Trip Price.

 - Young Driver Fee: We charge guests between the ages of 21-24 the greater of 30% of the trip price or up to $25 per day.
 This cost does not apply to guests who book a trip with a Commercial Host.
 Commercial Hosts may charge this as a separate fee.
 If so, it will be noted in the vehicle listing.

 - Delivery Fee: If a host offers airport delivery or delivery to a custom location, they may charge a fee for that service.
 The cost will be shown with the full pricing breakdown of the trip.